jmcmorris/CreaDocs/src/api/siege.io.rst

    .. attribute:: isPressed

-       |      True if any input was recieved from the user
+       |      True if any input was received from the user

 JoyInput